Skip advert

 Advertisement - Article continues below

-The 2.0 Hybrid we’ve driven so far provides plenty of performance for everyday driving, but it only comes with GR Sport trim, making this hybrid option very expensive compared with rivals.
-Opting for the well-equipped Design trim would be better value for money, even if you would have to go for the less powerful 1.8 Hybrid.
+The 2.0-litre model we’ve driven so far provides plenty of performance for everyday driving, but it only comes in top GR Sport specification, which means it’s a very expensive option compared with rivals.
+The CH-R Plug-in Hybrid is also very expensive and is best suited to company car drivers to help keep their tax bills low.
+Overall, we think the well-equipped Design trim would be better value for money, even if you have to go for the less powerful 1.8 Hybrid model.

 Key specs